-- Establish a procedure to refer residents with fair housing questions or issues to the Fair Housing Council of Central California (FHC-CC), California Rural Legal Assistance (CLRA), and other fair housing organizations. - Provide fair housing information on the City's website and in printed materials available in public buildings in both English and Spanish. - Coordinate with local fair housing service providers to conduct biannual trainings for landlords and tenants on fair housing laws, rights, and responsibilities and ongoing access to legal counseling.
+- Establish a procedure to refer residents with fair housing questions or issues to the Fair Housing Council of Central Valley (FHC-CC), California Rural Legal Aid (CLRA), and other fair housing organizations. - Provide fair housing information on the City's website and in printed materials available in public buildings in both English and Spanish. - Coordinate with local fair housing service providers to conduct biannual trainings for landlords and tenants on fair housing laws, rights, and responsibilities and ongoing access to legal counseling.

-Financing: General Fund, grant funding Time Frame: Either individually or as part of the Countywide Housing Element Technical Committee (Program 1), meet annually with FHC-CC to discuss fair housing issues and opportunities for education.
-Assist the Fresno County Housing Authority to translate fair housing materials and resources into Spanish by December 2024.
+Financing: General Fund, grant funding

+Time Frame: Either individually or as part of the Countywide Housing Element Technical Committee (Program 1), meet annually with FC-CC to discuss fair housing issues and opportunities for education.
+Assist the Housing Authority to translate fair housing materials and resources into Spanish by December 2024.
 Make fair housing information available on the City's website and in public buildings by June 2025.
-Coordinate with fair housing providers to conduct trainings for landlords and property owners.
-Implementation Responsibility: Planning Department, Fresno County Housing Authority Quantified Objective: Reduce displacement risk for 10 individuals or families resulting from language barriers and five from discrimination by landlords or property owners.
+Coordinate with fair housing providers to conduct biannual trainings for landlords and property owners.

+Implementation Responsibility: Community Development Department, Fresno Housing Authority

+Quantified Objective: Not applicable

 Relevant Policies: Policy 5.1

-Program 30: Improve Access to Resources
+Program 28: Improve Access to Resources